-- a) USA Climbing shall be responsible for the organization and execution of a set of Collegiate Nationals Qualification Events where each event includes the Lead/Top Rope and Boulder Disciplines. - b) There should be seven (7) to fifteen (15) Collegiate Nationals Qualification Events. - c) The Collegiate Nationals Qualification Events are subject to Sport Discretion (Rule 1.9.2).
+- usa Climbing shall be responsible for the organization and execution of a set of Collegiate Nationals Qualification Events where each event includes the Lead/Top Rope and Boulder Disciplines. - b) There should be ten (10seven (7) to fifteen (15) Collegiate Nationals Qualification Events. - c) The Collegiate Nationals Qualification Events are subject to Sport Discretion (Rule 1.9.2).